Great Lakes: History

 The main business of many of the passenger lines in the 19th century was transporting immigrants.
 Many of the larger cities owe their existence to their position on the lakes as a freight destination as well as for being a magnet for immigrants.
 After railroads and surface roads developed, the freight and passenger businesses dwindled and, except for ferries and a few foreign cruise ships, have now vanished.
 The immigration routes still have an effect today.
 Immigrants often formed their own communities, and some areas have a pronounced ethnicity, such as Dutch, German, Polish, Finnish, and many others.
 Since many immigrants settled for a time in New England before moving westward, many areas on the U.S. side of the Great Lakes also have a New England feel, especially in home styles and accent.

 Since general freight these days is transported by railroads and trucks, domestic ships mostly move bulk cargoes, such as iron ore, coal and limestone for the steel industry.
 The domestic bulk freight developed because of the nearby mines.
 It was more economical to transport the ingredients for steel to centralized plants rather than to make steel on the spot.
 Grain exports are also a major cargo on the lakes.
 In the 19th and early 20th centuries, iron and other ores such as copper were shipped south on (downbound ships), and supplies, food, and coal were shipped north (upbound).
 Because of the location of the coal fields in Pennsylvania and West Virginia, and the general northeast track of the Appalachian Mountains, railroads naturally developed shipping routes that went due north to ports such as Erie, Pennsylvania and Ashtabula, Ohio.

 Because the lake maritime community largely developed independently, it has some distinctive vocabulary.
 Ships, no matter the size, are called "boats".
 When the sailing ships gave way to steamships, they were called "steamboats"—the same term used on the Mississippi.
-The ships also have a distinctive design; ships that primarily trade on the lakes are known as "lakers".
+The ships also have a distinctive design; ships that primarily trade on the lakes are known as lake freighters or "lakers".
 Foreign boats are known as "salties".
-One of the more common sights on the lakes has been since about 1950 the 1000 by 105 ft, 78850 LT self-unloader.
+One of the more common sights on the lakes, since about 1950, has been the 1000 by 105 ft, 78850 LT self-unloader.
 This is a laker with a conveyor belt system that can unload itself by swinging a crane over the side.
 Today, the Great Lakes fleet is much smaller in numbers than it once was because of the increased use of overland freight, and a few larger ships replacing many small ones.